spacebiz24/Thermal-Profiling/Firmware/README.md

-# README
+# Firmware

 The `.hex` and `.elf` files are in the `.pio/build/nanoatmega328new` directory.
-The `.hex` file is the one that is flashed to the microcontroller.
-The `.elf` file is used for debugging.
+The `.hex` file is flashed to the microcontroller, while the `.elf` file is used for debugging.